-fractions in Table VI; we include both in the uncertainty in the number of events in the high-mass boxes.
-We propagate the systematic uncertainties on the backgrounds to the 63 events at all M(b,j) and include the following systematics due to the fractions:
+The estimates of the sources of background for the 63 events at all M(b, j) have statistical uncertainties, as do the fractions in Table VI; we include both in the uncertainty in the number of events in the high-mass boxes.
+We propagate the systematic uncertainties on the backgrounds to the 63 events at all M(b, j) and include the following systematics due to the fractions:

-(1) 50% of the real photons and mistag background calculations for the possibility that the quark and gluon content, as well as the heavy flavor fraction, in photon events may differ from the content in QCD jets.

-(2) 50% of the real photons and mistag background calculations for the possibility that using the positive tagging prediction to correct the Monte Carlo calculation for the \mathbf{E}t cut may have a bias.

-(3) 100% of the real photon and real heavy flavor background calculations for the possibility that the tails in the Monte Carlo M(b,j) distribution may not be reliable.
+- 1. 50% of the real photon and mistag background calculation for the possibility that the quark and gluon content, as well as the heavy flavor fraction, in photon events may differ from the content in QCD jets. - 2.
+50% of the real photon and mistag background calculation for the possibility that using the positive tagging prediction to correct the Monte Carlo for the $E_t$ cut may have a bias. - 3.
+100% of the real photon and real heavy flavor background calculation for the possibility that the tails in the Monte Carlo M(b, j) distribution may not be reliable.

-The results of multiplying the backgrounds at all M(b,j) with the fractions expected at high M(b,j) are shown in Table VII.
+The results of multiplying the backgrounds at all M(b, j) with the fractions expected at high M(b, j) are shown in Table VII.